Stockdale named in Ireland's Six Nations squad

-Six Nations 2023: Stockdale in 37-man Ireland squad with Carbery missing out
+Six Nations 2023: Jacob Stockdale in Ireland squad with Joey Carbery missing out

 Last updated on .From the section Irish Rugby